Leica SL vs Olympus E-410

 Studio photographers will appreciate that the Leica SL (unlike the E-410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the E-410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-410 was succeeded by the Olympus E-420.
+Both the SL and the E-410 have been discontinued, but can regularly be found used on eBay.
+The E-410 was replaced by the Olympus E-420, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Leica SL and the Olympus E-410?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 10MP) with a 58% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (37 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (3.9 bits more color depth).